Examiner Christian A Laforgia has allowed 49 of 77 decided applications in Computer Architecture, Software, and Information Security.

-Christian A Laforgia holds a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 77 disposed applications, the examiner allowed 49 and abandoned 28, yielding an allowance rate of 64%.
-The allowance rate ranges from 62% to 67% across the examiner's art units.
-This pooled figure represents the aggregate record and does not predict outcomes in any specific application.
+Christian A Laforgia maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across dozens of decided applications, the examiner's allowance rate is 64%, meaning that share of decided applications (allowed and abandoned combined) were allowed.
+The allowance rate across the art units ranges from 62% to 67%.
+This pooled figure represents the examiner's aggregate record and does not reflect the distribution of applications among individual art units.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →